-INTRODUCTION
+1. INTRODUCTION

-Frequent earthquakes are happening in different regions of India starting from seismically highly active regions such as the North-East India and the Himalayan belt to low seismicity regions such as Peninsular India.
-Heavy construction of infrastructures and dams in low seismicity region has resulted an increase in the seismicity (induced seismicity) compared to the past.
-As a result of which, frequent earthquakes, microtremors can be evidenced in the North-East India, the Himalayas and in the stable parts of the country as well.
+Frequent earthquakes are happening in different regions of India starting from seismically highly active regions such as the North-East India and the Himalayan belt to low seismicity regions such as the Peninsular India.
+Heavy construction of infrastructures and dams even in low seismicity region has resulted an increase in the seismicity at present (induced seismicity) compared to the past.
+As a result of which, frequent earthquakes, microtremors can be evidenced in the seismically stable parts of the country.

-Induced effects such landslides, as liquefaction and amplified ground shaking are the modified ground motions.
+Induced effects such as landslides, liquefaction and amplified ground shaking are the results of modified ground motions.
 This modification occurs due to the presence of local soil at that site.
-Damages evidenced during 1999 Chamoli EQ (earthquake) in Delhi, 2001 Bhuj EQ in Ahmedabad and many more are clear indication that induced effects can be triggered even at far distance from the epicentre Also such effects are controlled by subsoil characteristics at the site of interest.
-Site response analysis determine the change in ground motion characteristics between the bedrock and the surface due to the presence of subsoil layers having variable characteristics between the bedrock and the surface.
+Damages evidenced during 1999 Chamoli EQ (earthquake) in Delhi, 2001 Bhuj EQ in Ahmedabad, 2005 Kashmir EQ and many more are clear indication that induced effects can be triggered even at far distance from the epicentre Also such effects are controlled by subsoil characteristics available at the site of interest which are known as local site effects.
+Site response analysis at the site of interest determines the change in ground motion characteristics between the bedrock and the ground surface due to the presence of subsoil lavers having varving characteristics between the bedrock and the surface.
 Thus, these modified ground motions trigger induced effects.
 Proper estimation of induced effects depends upon the accuracy in the site response analysis.
-Most of the earlier site response studies were region specific where a broad picture of ground motion amplification, predominant period, period of highest spectral accelerations were estimated.
+Most of the earlier site response studies were region specific where broad picture of ground motion a amplification, predominant period, period of highest spectral accelerations were estimated.
 Such studies can be used either as preliminary studies for site specific analyses or as guidelines in case a site specific study needs to be performed.
-Further, the results from such studies are usually higher and cannot be used directly for design purposes or estimation of the safety of site against induced effects.
+Further, the results from such research studies are usually higher and their direct application for design purposes or estimation of the safety of site against induced effects is very limited.

-In construction industry, many times the client wants the designer to conduct project specific studies.
-Further, the outputs should be used for foundation design purposes rather considering codal provisions or other earlier published studies only.
-Such approaches are generally followed for highly important structures such as dams and Nuclear Power Plants but for other important projects, limited to no such site specific studies are available.
-In this work, quantification of local site effects based on drilled boreholes at the site are attempted.
-Further the results are compared with the codal provisions after suitable filtering based on various observations made during this work.
-The procedure followed here is developed in this work and will be very much helpful in arriving realistic values of amplification values for other similar studies as well.
+Over the last decade, the scenario in the industry has changed drastically.
+Many a times now the client wants the designer to conduct project specific studies in the construction industry.
+Further, the outputs should be used for the foundation design purposes rather considering codal provisions or other earlier published studies alone.
+Such approaches are generally followed for highly important structures such as dams and Nuclear Power Plants but for other projects, limited to no such site specific studies are available.
+In this paper, quantification of local site effects based on drilled boreholes at typical site is attempted.
+Further, the results are compared with the codal provisions after suitable filtering based on various observations made during this work.
+The procedure followed here is developed in this work and will be very much helpful in arriving at more reliable values both from the client as well as designer point of view and can be followed in similar studies in the future.

-STUDY AREA
+2. STUDY AREA

-Area considered in this work belong to shallow crustal region of India.
+Area considered in this work belongs to the shallow crustal region of India.
 The study area belongs to seismic zone IV as per [1].
-Thus, even though the seismicity is moderate, understanding the local site effects of the region will be help to apply same procedure for other regions as well.
-Since the boreholes are drilled for a client driven project and not under a research work, the location of the site has not been mentioned here.
-Past studies suggest repeated moderate to severe damages in the study area due to distance earthquakes either in the Himalayan seismic belt or due to regional earthquake from other nearby sources.
+Thus, even though the seismicity is moderate, understanding the local site effects of the region will be help to arrive at suitable guidelines and design other useful parameters.
+Since the boreholes are drilled for a client driven project and not under a research work, the location of the site has not been disclosed here.
+Past studies suggest repeated moderate to severe damages in the study area due to distance earthquakes either from the Himalayan seismic belt or due to regional earthquake from other nearby local sources.

-SUBSOIL LITHOLOGY
+3. SUBSOIL LITHOLOGY